duffn/blog/_posts/2022-06-21-introducing-grape-api-boilerplate.md

 For reasons not quite known to me, I've always wanted to learn more about [Ruby](https://www.ruby-lang.org/en/).
 While I'm a big Python fan, and that certainly covers my interpreted language needs, Ruby has always been in the back of my mind as something that I wanted to know.

-A few weeks ago, and for a reason that I can't quite recall, I started playing around with all of the Slack related repos in the [`slack-ruby` GitHub organization](https://github.com/slack-ruby?type=source).
+A few weeks ago I started playing around with all of the Slack related repos in the [`slack-ruby` GitHub organization](https://github.com/slack-ruby?type=source).
 I was interested in making a Slack bot and learning Ruby and this turned out to be a great place to do both.

 Fast forward a bit and I got very interested in the [Grape framework](https://www.ruby-grape.org/) on which all of the bots in the organization are based upon.
 I opened up a few PRs in [`ruby-grape`](https://github.com/ruby-grape?type=source) and was off to the races.

 There are a few basic Grape boilerplates, but I wanted to add a more full-featured one to the mix so, created [`grape-api-boilerplate`](https://github.com/duffn/grape-api-boilerplate).

-The boilerplate already has many features with more planned.
+The [boilerplate](https://github.com/duffn/grape-api-boilerplate) already has many features with more planned.

 - Local development with [Docker](https://www.docker.com/) and Docker Compose.
 - Automatic Puma reloading locally with [`guard-puma`](https://github.com/jc00ke/guard-puma).